 In order to gather information, various sensors are built into fitness trackers, which vary by product.
 These are the more common ones.

 Technically, acceleration means a change in speed or direction.
 And that’s exactly what an accelerometer does: measures movement based on changes in speed and direction.
 The accelerometer will measure any direction that you move, so most of your steps will be recorded by this sensor.
 Typically, fitness trackers use a 3-axis accelerometer.

 A gyroscope is used to measure rotation and orientation.
 When a 3-axis gyroscope is used, that means that a fitness tracker can get 6 degrees of motion.
 This is helpful in accounting for workout motions that are more complex.

-The altimeter measures altitude, as the name implies.
+The altimeter measures altitude, as the name states.
 You might think that’s a little weird to have in a fitness tracker if you aren’t going mountain climbing, but it’s useful to account for climbing stairs or those uphills you work so hard on.

 Optical Heart Rate Monitor